 - 1a. consumption good

-- 1b. capital good
+- 1b. consumption service

-- 1c. capital good
+- 1c. export good

-- 1d. consumption service
+- 1d. government good

 - 1e. capital good

-- 1f. consumption good
+- 1f. consumption service

 - 1g. capital good

-- 1h. capital good
+- 1h. government good

-- 1i. consumption service

 - 2. Wages are paid to labor, rent to land, interest to capital, and entrepreneurs receive a profit or incur a loss.

 - 3. This statement exaggerates and is untrue.
 If the trend toward higher education continued unabated at the current rate, it would be well into 2100 before 100 percent of the population had college degrees.
 But the trend will not continue because many individuals do not have the necessary talents to graduate from college.
 And even if everyone possessed a college degree, if the pay offered as a janitor or garbage collector is sufficiently high, college graduates will accept these jobs.